Pavansomisetty21/Qwen2-Vision-Finetuning-Unsloth---Maths-OCR-Formulae-Extraction-/README.md

-we finetune unsloth llama model to extract mathematical fomulas in the images with optical character recognition(OCR)
+we finetune unsloth llama model to extract mathematical fomulas in the images with optical character recognition(OCR) For that purpose we use Unsloth package